 Adverse Findings are a result of a recommendation, finding or proposition by an authorised person or an oversight entity i.e Corruption and Crime Commission, Royal Commission, Public Sector Commission, State Administrative Tribunal, an Inquiry Panel and Local Government Standards Panel.

-The Local Government (Administration) Regulations 1996 r.29C requires a local government to publish any adverse findings.
+The Local Government (Administration) Regulations 1996 r.29C requires a local government to publish any adverse recommendations, findings or propositions.

-The City of Mandurah has no adverse findings to report.
+The City of Mandurah has no adverse recommendations, findings or propositions to report.

 The Local Government Act 1995 requires the City of Mandurah to report on training undertaken by the City’s elected members for the previous financial year.